hodoje/web/README.md

 # web
-Web development - college subject
+College subject - Web development

 **Project assignment**
 By using technologies and techniques used on lectures and exercises, design a software support for information system of **TAXI SERVICE** according to the following specification.